Fixed-Budget Best-Arm Identification in Structured Bandits: Related Work

 \algOD \citep{yang2021minimax} uses a G-optimal design in a sequential elimination framework for FB BAI.
 In the first stage, it eliminates all the arms except $\lceil d / 2\rceil$.
 This makes the algorithm prone to eliminating the optimal arm in the first stage, especially when the number of arms is larger than $d$.
-It also adds a linear (in $K$) term to the error bound of the algorithm next to the exponent.
-In \cref{app:OD}, we provide a detailed comparison between the error bound of \algOD and ours, and show that similar to the comparison with \algPc, there are regimes that each bound is superior to the other.
-However, we show that our bound is tighter in the more practically relevant setting when $K\geq d(d+1)/2$.
-Finally, our experiments in \cref{sec:experiments} and \cref{app:OD-Exp} support these observations.
+It also adds a linear (in $K$) factor to the error bound.
+In \cref{app:OD}, we provide a detailed comparison between the error bound of \algOD and ours, and show that similar to the comparison with \algPc, there are regimes where each bound is superior.
+However, we show that our bound is tighter in the more practically relevant setting of $K= \Omega(d^2)$.
+In particular, we show that their error is at most $\left(\frac{4K}{d}+3\log(d)\right) \exp\left({\frac{(d^2-B)\Delta_{\min}^2}{32d\log(d)}}\right) $.
+Now assuming $K=d^q$ for some $q\in\R$, if we divide our bound (\cref{eq:G-opt-bnd}) with theirs, we obtain $ O\left( \frac{q\log(d)}{d^{q-1}+\log(d)}\exp\left({\frac{-d^2\Delta_{\min}^2}{d\log(d)}}\right)\right),\nonumber $ which is less than 1, so in this case \emph{our error bound is tighter}.
+However, for $K<d(d+1)/2$, their bound is tighter.
+Finally, we note that our experiments in \cref{sec:experiments} and \cref{app:OD-Exp} support these observations.